wkoszek/me/blog/source/blog/2012-09-17-book-just-for-fun.md

 ---
-title:	Just for Fun: The Story of an Accidental Revolutionary
+title:	"Just for Fun: The Story of an Accidental Revolutionary"
 auth:	Linus Torvalds, David Diamond
 read:	2012-09-17
 ---